TomCrypto/AntTweakBar.NET/README.md

 **Q**. *I've added the library in my references but when I run my program I get a strange exception at startup.*

 **A**.
 The AntTweakBar library (the native one, not the managed wrapper DLL) cannot be found.
 Are you sure it is somewhere your program can find it, and is it built for the right architecture (32-bit or 64-bit)?
-The exception is somewhat convoluted because the wrapper does some setup work in a static constructor (the inner exception is the relevant one).
+The exception is somewhat convoluted because the wrapper does some setup work in a static constructor (the inner DLLNotFoundException is the important one).

 **Q**. *I'm able to create bars and variables but as soon as I call the `Draw` method on my context I get a "Bad Size" exception.*